TY Tang

-Tyrone Conrad Uy "TY" Tang (born September 25, 1984) is a Filipino former professional basketball player and a current head coach.
+Tyrone Conrad Uy "TY" Tang (born September 25, 1984) is a Filipino former professional basketball player and a current assistant coach for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
 He last played for Mighty Sports of the Pilipinas Commercial Basketball League (PCBL).
 Tang played for the Rain or Shine Elasto Painters in the Philippine Basketball Association before retiring and then coming out of retirement to play in the PCBL.
 He was the twelfth overall pick in the 2008 PBA Draft by the Welcoat Dragons.
 He played point guard for the De La Salle Green Archers in college.
 He helped his team to a championship after top players like Renren Ritualo, Mike Cortez, Mark Cardona and Joseph Yeo graduated.

 High school and college career

 He was first known in his high school days as a prospect while playing for Xavier School and leading his team to many victories.
 Scouts were already eyeing him until he chose to play with the De La Salle Green Archers when he entered college.
 He did not live up to the expectations in his rookie year, averaging 1 point and 1 assist.
 He had minimal contributions in the 2004 UAAP championship.
 In 2006 they were suspended for ineligible players.
 Following their suspension La Salle joined the Filoil Flying V Cup;Tang stunned all critics with his vastly improved game averaging 17 points, 5 rebounds and 4 assists.
 In the UAAP he led the archers against the 14-0 UE Red Warriors to win the Championship.
 He averaged 13 points, 4 rebounds and 4 assists in the playoffs.